 The unit sends updates to the Internet every 60 seconds, with a 16 second refresh time to the console.
 The outdoor sensor has a 330ft wireless range to the console and is powered by solar panels that charge a supercapacitor for operation throughout the day with batteries used as a back-up so you receive accurate measurements 24/7.

-Internet connectivity is where the WS-2902B weather station shines, and all but wipes the floor with the competition.
+Internet connectivity is where this weather station shines, and all but wipes the floor with the competition.
 Of course, you’ll get the connectivity with Weather Underground, Weather Bug, and Weather Cloud, but that’s to be expected of any weather station these days.
 This model does plenty more than that.

 Ambient Weather has also created their own cloud reporting platform called the Ambient Weather Network.
 Davis does something like this.
 However, it’s limited to a closed system and reporting to Weather Underground and the National Weather Service’s CWOP program.
 Ambient takes it a step further.